Report an Outage

 When do I call to report a power outage?

-Why am I receiving a busy signal when attempting to reach Westario Power Inc.?
+Why am I receiving a busy signal when attempting to report an outage?

-Customers calling the Westario Power Inc. telephone number could receive a busy signal or have to wait on hold to speak with a customer service representative.
+Customers calling to report an outage could receive a busy signal or must wait on hold to speak with a customer service representative.
 The number of telephone calls that Westario Power’s regular telephone numbers can accept at any one time is restricted by the number of “trunk lines” entering our facility.
-Westario Power Inc. has 8 trunk lines coming into their Administration office.
+When the maximum number of trunk lines coming into our Administration office is reached, callers may receive a busy signal.

 We thank you for your patience.
-Should you not want to hold for the next available customer service representative, Westario Power respectfully requests that you leave a voice mail message on our general voice mail box, or e-mail us with your inquiry to firstname.lastname@example.org
+If you do not wish to hold for the next available customer service representative, please leave a voice mail message on our general voice mail box, or e-mail your inquiry to: [email protected].

-If you have a telephone system at home or at work that requires electricity to work (such as a cordless phone or answering machine), plan for alternate communication, including having a standard telephone handset, cellular telephone, radio, or pager.
+If you have a telephone system at home or at work that requires electricity to work (such as a cordless phone or answering machine), plan for alternate communication, including having a landline telephone, cellular telephone, radio, or pager.

 What To Do During a Power Interruption